smgrv123/Offline-Edu/README.md

 ---

-## Our problem statement ( <a href='https://youtu.be/fALpeSkyPCI'>YOUTUBE VIDEO </a>)
+## Our problem statement ( <a href='https://youtu.be/fALpeSkyPCI'>VIDEO LINK</a>)

-> Technology is termed as a blessing that should comfort our daily lives.
-But for efficient use of software technology, internet connection is a must.
-With the advent of the recent pandemic, majority of lives have preached applications using strong internet connection to perform their daily activities.
-Starting from commerce to job meetings to education, everything is based on a stable connection to the World Wide Web.
-But how much of the world exactly benefits from this technological bliss?
-As of 2021, 34.4% of the world or 2.44 billion people still do not have an access to internet services, hence have remained disconnected from the world for about 2 years, during the ongoing pandemic[source1].
-According to UNICEF [source2], two-thirds of all children in the world(about 170 million children) do not have access to internet.
-Merely 8.5% of Indian students have access to internet, hence for majority of children in the world and in India, education is on stand still for about 2 years now.
-Internet connection is a mandatory requirement for multimedia files transfer, starting from image to videos, audio files, streaming services etc. Even sending media other than text on SMS requires a stable mobile data internet connection, which is infeasible and very expensive for most of the children in the world.

-## Solution
 > We have designed a system that allows a teacher to send notes as media files (image, audio and text) by converting these to text only messages and sending the files through SMS to his/her students, thereby letting students receive the media files offline.
-Only the teachers require a moderate to stable internet connection on their side, the students do need internet connection at all.
+Only the teachers require a moderate to stable internet connection on their side, the students do not need internet connection at all.
 Hence we strive to achieve a smooth offline education system for all, so that no child misses out on his/ her development.

 ## Project Components